 Echotherapy combines two categories of ultrasound: high-intensity focused ultrasound (HIFU) and the kind used in traditional ultrasound imaging.
 This combination enables accurate treatment of tumours, monitored in real time.

-Echotherapy is an alternative to surgery and to minimally-invasive techniques, enabling non-invasive treatment of benign thyroid and breast tumours (fibroadenomas).
+Echotherapy is an alternative to surgery and to minimally-invasive techniques, enabling non-invasive treatment of benign thyroid, breast tumours (fibroadenomas) and varicose veins.